-After you’ve driven down, curling your fingers around the gun establishing a proper pistol grip, pull straight up and out to about shoulder level, and place your thumb high on the side.
+After you’ve driven down, curling your fingers around the gun to establish a proper pistol grip, pull straight up and out to about shoulder level, and place your thumb high on the side.
 You want to have your thumb high because now’s the time for that support hand to come to the gun.
 Also, make sure that you bring the gun straight up and not bringing it low-high (“Bowling”) or high-low (“Fishing”).

-As you bring the support hand to the gun, it can fit into your already established grip.
+As you bring the support hand to the gun, it can fit into your already-established grip.
 If your firing hand thumb is low on the weapon, you won’t be able to effectively create a good grip and your accuracy, among other things, will suffer.

 As you push the gun out towards the target, thus completing your firing stance, use that time to situate the grip appropriately.
-Many new shooters begin pushing the gun out once it's been drawn and have the support hand “chase” the weapon.
-This means that you’ll have a less than perfect grip and will certainly affect how accurate you are, particularly if you need to fire soon after.
+Many new shooters begin pushing the gun out once it’s been drawn and have the support hand “chase” the weapon.
+This means that you’ll have a less-than-perfect grip and will certainly affect how accurate you are, particularly if you need to fire soon after.

 Bringing the Gun High